NIGMS-Sponsored Training Program Maps

 The proposed training program should be well integrated within one or more graduate department(s)/program(s) and is expected to exert a strong, positive influence on the development and execution of the graduate curriculum, training opportunities and mentoring.
 Briefly, all NIGMS predoctoral training grant applications in

 Training grants are usually awarded for 5 years.
 Students are typically supported by the training grant for 1-2 years of graduate studies in Ph.D. programs or for 2-4 years in M.D.-Ph.D. programs.
-Use of training grant support in the early years of graduate research training (e.g., during the first 3 years), is encouraged to provide maximum flexibility in the selection of courses, rotations, research fields and mentors.
+Use of training grant support during the first two years of graduate research training, is strongly encouraged to provide maximum flexibility in the selection of courses, rotations, research fields and mentors.
+Use of training grant support in year 3, if proposed, should be strongly justified.
 The NRSA limit for support of predoctoral M.D.-Ph.D. trainees is six years.

 All applications for institutional training grants must be submitted electronically through Grants.gov (see